 She’s a Former NFL Cheerleader

 Michelle was born in Denver, Colorado, where she went to high school and attended Metropolitan State University of Denver.
-She studied communications and joined the Denver Broncos Cheerleaders while still in college, according to Mile High Sports.
+She studied communications and was a member of the Denver Broncos Cheerleaders while still in college, according to Mile High Sports.

 Years later, she found her first and only husband through a co-worker.